lukebrandonfarrell/redux-nl/README.md

 #### Request Parameters

 All paramters in `payload` are passed as data to POST, UPDATE and DELETE requests.
-These are automatically mapped to snake_case. i.e.

 ```js
 ReduxNl.post("/user/brands", {